-Any air filter rated higher than 13 will restrict airflow to the point of causing damage to your HVAC system, resulting in an additional expense to repair it.
-In general, filters with higher merv ratings capture higher percentages of particulates as well as smaller particles.
-And MERV-13* is practically where you want to be.
-Another unwanted effect of this reduced airflow is on the cooling side.
+Any air filter rated higher than 13 can restrict airflow to the point of causing damage to your HVAC system, resulting in costly repairs.
+In general, filters with higher MERV ratings capture higher percentages of particulates as well as smaller particles.
+MERV-13 is practically the ideal rating for most homes.
+Reduced airflow can also affect the cooling side of your HVAC system.

 The air conditioner has a hot coil on the outside, the condenser, and a cold coil on the indoor air handler.
 This cold coil has a specific preferred operating temperature, based on a certain amount of hot air flowing through it and the coolant circulating through its copper tube.
 With a higher MERV filter, this crucial part of the air conditioning system can eventually freeze and become an ice ball, completely blocking airflow.
 Without going into further detail, this can cause more expensive problems in the outdoor condenser coil.

 A MERV rating of 13 to 16 is considered hospital-level air quality, so your home is unlikely to need more than that.
 According to the United States Environmental Protection Agency, filters in the 7-13 range often have little difference from higher MERV ratings, but they will allow your system to work much more efficiently.
 Not all filters have a Merv rating %26, many of them are purchased at big box stores.
 The American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) recommends MERV 13 and 14, but it's best to select a filter with the highest possible MERV rating for your specific HVAC system.